phohenecker/stream-to-logger/README.md

 stream-to-logger
 ================

-This package provides means to redirect all of an application's output via `print` to a file (in addition to the usual printing to the screen).
-Besides this, any error messages that are written to stderr, e.g., as a result of an error that occurs at some point, are recorded in that file as well.
+This package defines a [wrapper class](src/main/python/streamtologger/logger_adapter.py#L38) whose instances pretend to be streams, but forward every write to a logger.
+A common scenario where this is useful is when we want to redirect all of an application's output, e.g., via `print` or due to any errors that occur, to a file (in addition to the usual printing to the screen).
+To handle this most important use case, the package provides a [convenience function](src/main/python/streamtologger/__init__.py#L44) that redirects both `stdout` and `stderr` to a file, i.e., you don't even have to create any wrapper by yourself.
 Just add the following lines to your code:
 ```python
 import streamtologger
 streamtologger.redirect()